 - 1 tablespoon confectioner's sugar (more if you like it sweeter)

-- To make the crust, combine ginger snap crumbs and melted butter in medium bowl and mix well until crumbs are evenly coated.
+- Make crust: Combine ginger snap crumbs and melted butter in medium-sized bowl and mix well until crumbs are evenly coated.
 Press crumbs into the bottom and up the sides of a standard 9-inch pie dish.
+Crust will be slightly thicker than a quarter-inch.
 Bake crust in preheated oven for 10 minutes.
 Set on cooling rack while you prepare filling.
-Allow oven to remain at temperature.
+Allow oven to remain at preheated temperature.

-- To make the filling, beat zest and egg yolks in stand mixer with whisk attachment on medium high speed until pale and thick, about 5 minutes.
+- Prepare filling: Beat zest and egg yolks in stand mixer with whisk attachment on medium high speed until pale and thick, about 5 minutes.
 Add sweetened condensed milk and beat until thickened again, about 3 minutes more.
-Whisk key lime juice into yolk mixture until combined.
-Pour into ginger snap crust and bake pie for another 10 minutes, until set but not browned.
-Let pie cool completely before adding topping.
+Whisk key lime juice into mixture until combined.